Class Four News

 We kindly request that the events marked with an asterisk * are only attended by those parents who have signed up.

-Our next Maverick Madness Spirit Day will be on Tuesday, May 20th.
+Our next Maverick Madness Spirit Day will be on Thursday, April 2nd.
 Students may wear as much red, black, and SJS gear as possible, or they may wear their normal uniform.
-Please see pages 31 of the Lower School Handbook for specific guidelines for out-of-uniform dress.
+Please see page 31 of the Lower School Handbook for specific guidelines for out-of-uniform dress.

 • Social-Emotional Learning